math-script-level and math-style explainerThis document proposes two new CSS properties math-style and

-controlling how the font-size
+math-script-level controlling how the font-size evolves inside

 mathematical constructions.
-More generally math-style
+More generally math-style may be used to indicate

 to implementations of math layout whether